Alternative uses for eggs you've never thought of

 Hand-painted Easter egg

 - The Christian custom of decorating eggshells at Easter goes back centuries.
 It's a great seasonal opportunity to reuse the shell in a creative and inventive manner.
-(Photo: Flickr/CC BY-NC-ND 2.0) See also: Everyday food that aren't what you think.
+See also: Everyday food that aren't what you think.

 © Shutterstock

-Did you know there is a World Egg Day?
-It is acknowledged every year on the second Friday in October.
-It's celebrated around the globe and helps raise awareness of the benefits of eggs and their importance in human nutrition.
+Did you know that every year, the second Friday of October is celebrated as World Egg Day?
+It is a special dedicated to raising awareness of the benefits of eggs and their importance in human nutrition.
 But there's a lot more to an egg than meets the eye.

 For example, did you know that egg white can be used as a natural skin care solution, or as a glue?
 And that egg yolk can help revitalize nails, and also works as a hangover cure?